 Escorted Group Tour

 A group tour that features a tour director who travels with the group throughout the trip to provide sightseeing commentary and coordinates all group movement and activities.

 Funds placed in the custody of licensed financial institutions for safekeeping.
 Many contracts in travel require that travel agents and tour operators maintain customers' deposits and prepayments in escrow accounts.

-This is literally the estimated time of the transport's arrival; Opposed to the ATA (Actual Time of Arrival), the ETA is the time the flight or transport is expected to arrive.
+This is literally the estimated time of the transport's arrival; as opposed to the ATA (Actual Time of Arrival).
+The ETA is the time the flight or transport is expected to arrive.